databrew/bohemia-kenya-data-pipeline/data-anonymization/README.md

 ## Description

-This part of the pipeline will do data anonymization for data public release and monitoring dashboards.
+This part of the pipeline will do data anonymization on PII columns for Bohemia data public release / dashboards.

 ## Method